Monitoring performance by using the Query Store

 |High SOS_SCHEDULER_YIELD waits per database||High CPU waits in Query Store for specific queries||Find the top CPU consuming queries in Query Store.
 Among them, identify the queries for which high CPU trend correlates with high CPU waits for the affected queries.
 Focus on optimizing those queries - there could be a plan regression, or perhaps a missing index.|

-For more information about setting options by using Transact-SQL statements, see Option Management.
+For examples about setting configuration options using Transact-SQL statements, see Option Management.

 Related Views, Functions, and Procedures